Mexico Investment Proposal

 Mexico Proposal

-The selected chains ̶ corn, beans, rice, and milk ̶ are vital for social security.
-Specific goals and actions have been established for each chain by 2030, including the modernization and enhancement of irrigation infrastructure, the installation of value-added processing plants, and the development of storage and collection facilities.
+The selected supply chains ̶ corn, beans, rice, and milk ̶ are essential to strengthening the nation’s food sovereignty.
+Specific goals and actions have been established for each chain by 2030, including increases in local productions, the installation of value-added processing plants, and the development of storage and collection facilities.
 The strategy also encompasses measures to improve production and strengthen producers' capacities through agroecological technical assistance models.

-The estimated cost of these investments for the 2025-2030 period reaches USD2.7 billion, benefiting more than 460,000 small and medium-sized producers, increasing their income by nearly 50%, and providing nutritious, high-quality products to vulnerable communities throughout the country.
+The estimated cost of these investments for the 2025-2030 period is $1.53 billion USD, benefiting more than 464,000 small and medium-sized producers and over 6.3 million indirectly, increasing their income by nearly 50%, and providing nutritious, high-quality products to vulnerable communities throughout the country.

 Government of Mexico: Investment Cases in Mexico